+At March 31, 2021 and December 31, 2020, the Company's short-term investments consisted of U.S. treasury securities.
 The Company classifies all investments as available-for-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies.
 These investments are carried at amortized cost which approximates fair value.
 A decline in the market value of any short-term investment below cost that is determined to be other-than-temporary will result in a revaluation of its carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
-At March 31, 2020 and December 31, 2019, the Company had no short-term investments and no such impairment charges were recorded for any period presented.
+No such impairment charges were recorded for any period presented.